 Here’s a hot-button topic that isn’t going away: burnout and retention amongst healthcare employees.
-You likely first heard about this topic at the beginning of the pandemic, but two years later it’s as relevant as ever.
-The reasoning is simple, hospitals and health systems rely on qualified employees to operate - preferably those with high morale that are satisfied in their role.
+You likely first heard about this topic at the beginning of the pandemic, but two years later, it’s as relevant as ever.
+The reasoning is simple, hospitals and health systems rely on qualified employees to operate - preferably those with high morale that are satisfied in their roles.
 When burnout creeps into the employee population, the downstream effects are significant.
-Think high turnover rate, under-staffed facilities, and increased cost (just to name a few).
+Think high turnover rate, understaffed facilities, and increased cost (just to name a few).

 An investment in automation is an investment in your employees and the overall efficiency of your organization.